 What about when He went to a funeral?
 "Take the stone away!
 Unbind him and let him go!"
 (John 11:44).

 What about going to a picnic with Jesus when all they had was five loaves and two fish?
 (John 6:1-14).

-What about going to the hospital with Jesus, when a man was lying there who had been invalid for 36 years?
-He told him to get up.
-He healed him completely (John 5:5).
+We could also talk about what it would be like to go to the hospital with Jesus, where He found a man lying there who had been an invalid for 36 years.
+Jesus told him to get up and healed him completely (John 5:5).

 What about His death—laying down His life for His friends?
 (John 15:13).